williambedard/SE-ASSISTANT_CONTEXT-HUB/README.md

 **Built to feed into the [SE-NTRAL platform](https://se-ntral.quick.shopify.io/)** (kudos to Stephen Brook!) – the semantic search tool that revolutionized how SEs share and discover merchant context across the team.

-**SE-Assistant is your personal research genius.
-SE-NTRAL is the team's collective intelligence network.** Build your context locally with SE-Assistant, sync to SE-NTRAL platform for team-wide sharing.
+**SE-ASSISTANT_CONTEXT-HUB is your personal research genius.
+SE-NTRAL is the team's collective intelligence network.** Build your context locally with SE-ASSISTANT_CONTEXT-HUB, sync to SE-NTRAL platform for team-wide sharing.

 ---